MosGeo/GrainAnalysis/README.md

 # Grain Pack Analyzer: A companion to Particula

-This is some companion functions for Particula (https://github.com/MosGeo/ParticlePack) although it can be used seperatly if the you have the right data.

-Please see the "main" function for example of usage and instructions.
+This repository has been deprecated and all functionalities have been merged with Particula (https://github.com/MosGeo/ParticlePack)